liuzikai/zikailiu.com/README.md

 * Vanilla JS.
 No JQuery.
 * Self-host fonts (only three weights of Nunito Sans).
 No Google Fonts.
 * Inline SVG icons from [Bootstrap Icons](https://icons.getbootstrap.com).
 No CDN-delivered FontAwesome.
 * ~~Lossy WEBP for images.
 Targeting Fast 3G loading speed.~~ JPEG images for backward compatibility.
-WEBP saves up to ~50% for normal size images (e.g. photos in Projects page, but not that much for large masthead images, which are bottlenecks.
+WEBP saves up to ~50% for normal size images (e.g. photos in Projects page), but not that much for large masthead images (~10%-20%), which are the real bottlenecks.
 * GZIP encoding (less important after deploying the CDN).
 * Preload CSS, fonts, JS and the masthead background.
 * Customized images/video lazy loading on the Project page.